 The 1st line

-Text: Zhen (the thunder) comes and frightens people; afterwards (the eldest son is) laughing and chatting.
+Zhen (thunder) comes and frightens people; afterwards the eldest son is laughing and chatting - Ho!
 Ho!
-Ho!
-(This is of) auspiciousness.
+This is of auspiciousness.

-Commentary on the image: Zhen (the thunder) comes and frightens people; fear will bring good fortune.
-(The eldest son is) laughing and chatting.
+Commentary on the image: Zhen (thunder) comes and frightens people; fear will bring good fortune.
+The eldest son is laughing and chatting - Ho!
 Ho!
-Ho!
-Afterwards, (he) acts according to the principle (which has been learned through experiencing the crisis).
+Afterwards he acts according to the principle which has been learned through experiencing the crisis.

 The 2nd line

 (thunder) comes and creates a state of sternness and